 Birth registration

 It is every parent’s responsibility to register the birth of their child.
-Register your baby’s birth within 14 days of conception.
-Nicknames are not allowed!
+Register your baby’s birth within 14 days of birth at the hospital or health centre where the child is born.

 The following are required for successful birth registration: